 Clearly, students from different countries and regions are going to respond to the situation in different ways, because their answers will reflect the education system and the economic, social and cultural situation in their home country, including that country's processes, be it internal procedures or the Czech Republic's approach to the country in question (e.g. in visa matters or the recognition of studies).
-The perception of the Czech Republic and its higher education and institutions plays an important role, as do students' expectations related to studying in the Czech Republic and whether or not these are met, especially in comparison with the perception and expectations associated with studying in their home country or a country that serves as a quality benchmark for them.
+The perception of the Czech Republic and its higher education and institutions plays an important role, as do students' expectations related to studying in the Czech Republic and expectations associated with studying in their home country or a country that serves as a quality benchmark for them.

-This is one of the reasons why the report includes a chapter on regional dif- ferences.
+This is one of the reasons why the report includes a chapter on regional differences.
 Specific regions are often represented by their most important countries and perhaps overly reflect the attitude of students in these countries.
 Even so, the similarity of countries and the behaviour of students in those regions means that this cohort is still useful for transferring the survey results to the regional level.